nanoframework/Samples/samples/MQTT/TestMqtt/README.md

 ## Hardware requirements

 An hardware device with networking capabilities running a nanoFramework image.
-This code has been tested with an ESP32 WROVER KIT and a SMT32F769IDISCOVERY board.
+This code has been tested with SMT32F769IDISCOVERY and ESP-WROVER-KIT boards.

 ## Related topics